vmbro/PowerCLI-ESXi-PortGroup/README.md

-# PowerCLI - Add New Virtual Machine Port Group for Multiple ESXi Hosts
+# PowerCLI - Add New VM Port Group for Multiple ESXi Hosts
 Creating multiple virtual switch port groups on ESXi hosts.

 ## How can i use ?